georgekinnear/shiny-vehicles-in-the-park/judging-instructions-slider.md

 Use the slider to indicate the strength of your decision.

-After you choose one of the items, you will be shown a new pair.
+After you submit your decision, you will be shown a new pair.

 We are asking you to make 100 of these paired comparisons.